 “We don’t yet know [what the specific source of SARS-CoV-2 was].
 Researchers in China are studying this but have not yet identified a source.”

-It has emerged that SARS-CoV-2 is most similar to two bat coronaviruses: bat-SL-CoVZC45 and bat-SL-CoVZXC21.
+In January 2020 scientists found that, genetically, SARS-CoV-2 is most similar to two bat coronaviruses: bat-SL-CoVZC45 and bat-SL-CoVZXC21.
 Its genomic sequence is 88% the same as theirs.

 According to the CDC, the symptoms of COVID-19 can include: